i-618/release-notifier/README.md

 # release-notifier
 Gives Notification to user when there is new version release on Web for any library using simple Web scraping

+## Libraries used:
+Built using request and beautiful soup